(The White House, January 2022)

 Hi, I’m Austin.

-I’m a video & text journalist covering migration and Latin America from Colombia, after closely watching the United States' evolving immigration policy for the last several years in Washington, D.C.
-I spent five years in D.C. covering national politics, most recently as the White House reporter for Spectrum News, where I founded the company’s first-ever membership in the White House press pool and briefing room.
+I relocated to Colombia after closely covering the United States' evolving immigration policy for the last several years in Washington, D.C., most recently as the first-ever White House reporter for Spectrum News, where I founded the company’s assignments to the press pool and briefing room.
+I spent five years in D.C. covering national politics, first as a live television producer/field producer then as a multimedia reporter.
+I’m a skilled video producer, editor and broadcast writer.

 Recent work from Colombia